 Public Bathing Beach $50.00

-The permit allows for the beaches to be inspected by the Health Department a minimum of two times during the recreational season to identify any safety, sanitation, or water quality concerns.
+The permit allows for the beaches to be inspected by the Health Department during the recreational season to identify any safety, sanitation, or water quality concerns.
 Written inspections are provided to the beach operators for corrections to be made, if necessary.

 Water Quality Sampling

 Public beaches on Lake Erie are tested weekly by the Ohio Department of Health.
 Inland lakes and private beaches are not tested by the Ohio Department of Health nor the Ashtabula County Health Department.
 Operators of beaches on inland lakes and operators of non-public beaches may contract with private environmental wastewater testing companies to collect beach water samples and have the water samples tested for bacterological water quality.

 *For more information on private environmental wastewater testing companies that collect and test beach samples for bacterological water purity, contact the Ashtabula County Health Department at (440) 576-6010 option 5.

 High bacterial levels can mainly be attributed to heavy rainfall events.
 The potential for bacterial contamination is the greatest during the first day following a rain event and swimming is not recommended for one to two days after the rain event.
 In other cases, however, the cause of high bacterial levels is not readily apparent.
 In these instances, the Health Department attempts to identify the cause and suggests potential solutions.

 Some bodies of water are inherently subject to high bacterial levels due to their location or source of water.
 For example, inland lakes that receive their water solely from rain are subject to high surface runoff concentrations.
 Surface runoff is likely to contain contamination.
 In these cases, there would typically be no other water source available to dilute the concentration of the surface runoff or to move it out of the beach area.